lalatendumohanty0204/retail-cdc-lakehouse/README.md

 ## Project Objective

 This project demonstrates how a real-time data pipeline can be built end-to-end using Databricks, Spark Structured Streaming, and Delta Lake.
-The goal is to show how **Change Data Capture (CDC)** data flows through a modern Lakehouse — from raw change events all the way to clean, analytics-ready tables.
+The goal is to show how **Change Data Capture (CDC)** data flows through a modern Lakehouse from raw change events all the way to clean, analytics-ready tables.

 To keep the setup lightweight and easy to recreate, the pipeline simulates CDC events (similar to Debezium or Kafka) using Python, then processes them with PySpark.
-This makes it possible to focus on the core engineering concepts — streaming ingestion, CDC upserts, deletions, and data quality checks — without relying on heavy external systems.
+This makes it possible to focus on the core engineering concepts including streaming ingestion, CDC upserts, deletions, and data quality checks without relying on heavy external systems.

 The result is a simple, fully runnable example of a retail-style CDC pipeline that highlights how Bronze, Silver, and Gold layers work together in a Lakehouse architecture.